 - It is the duty of all competitors to help any runner in need of assistance.

 - It is against the spirit of the Relay for non-competitors to provide navigational assistance.

 - Checkpoints are detailed on the Leg Routes page and each checkpoint must be visited by both runners.
 SPORTident timing is used and teams must dib in the recording box sited at each checkpoint.
 Runners must wear their race number on their chest and show it to marshals when asked – this is how we monitor the race.

 - All Teams must consist of 8 different runners – no doubling up on different legs.

-- GPS devices are NOT allowed as a navigation aid in this race; that includes loading check-points, following gpx routes etc. By all means carry one to use in an emergency or to clock your run, but using them for navigation is strictly against the spirit of this event and its ethos as a race when it was first started over 20 years ago.
+- GPS devices are NOT allowed as a navigation aid in this race; that includes loading check-points, following gpx routes etc. By all means carry one to use in an emergency or to clock your run, but using them for navigation is strictly against the spirit of this event and its ethos as a race when it was first started some 30 years ago.
+It was intended to set a navigation challenge and that’s how it will stay!
 Any competitor using GPS for navigation is expected to declare themselves as non-competitive.